minuscholastica/Minune/app/_posts/building-this-website.md

 You can record a meeting, or more usefully for me, yourself talking in your walks or runs, and then have Lumentis create your mumbo-jumbo ideas into a beautifully crafted documentation - I mean, ideas in aesthetic forms, who doesn't want that?

-<Callout> Here's Lumentis.
-Give it a go, I love it: https://github.com/hrishioa/lumentis.  </Callout>
+<CalloutBox icon= "💡"> Here's Lumentis.
+Give it a go, I love it: https://github.com/hrishioa/lumentis.  </CalloutBox>

 That actually made me overcome a big part of my writer's blog.